 Michelin gives stars back to chef who didn't want them

-[PARIS] A French chef who had shocked the culinary world by handing back his Michelin stars was stunned Monday to find himself back in the prestigious guide's new edition.
+A FRENCH chef who had shocked the culinary world by handing back his Michelin stars was stunned this week to find himself back in the prestigious guide's new edition.

 Sebastien Bras cited the "huge pressure" that came with Michelin recognition when he asked in September 2017 for his three-star restaurant Le Suquet to be left out of the 2018 guide.